oak-security/stylusport/handbook/src/case-study-bonafida-token-vesting.md

 #[public]
 impl TokenVestingContract {
     /// Create a vesting schedule for the specified `token` and initial `destination`, returning the schedule identifier.
-    /// Attempts to transfer the total amount of tokens scheduled from `source` to this contract.
+    /// Attempts to transfer the total amount of tokens scheduled from the sender to this contract.
     ///
     /// Note: setting a zero address for `owner` means the `destination` is immutable.
     ///
     /// # Errors
     /// - InvalidToken: if the provided token address is zero
-    /// - InvalidSource: if the provided source address is zero
     /// - InvalidDestination: if the provided destination address is zero
-    /// - InvalidSchedule: if the provided schedule is empty, contains a zero timestamp or amount, not ordered chronologically or the total amount overflows 256 bits.
+    /// - InvalidSchedule: if the provided schedule is empty, contains a zero amount, is not ordered chronologically or the total amount overflows 256 bits.
-    /// - TokenDepositTransferFailed: if there is an error transferring the total vesting amount from the caller to the contract pub fn create(
+    /// - TokenDepositTransferFailed: if there is an error transferring the total vesting amount from the sender to the contract pub fn create(
         &mut self,
         token: Address,
         owner: Address,
-        source: Address,
         destination: Address,
-        schedule: Vec<(U64, U256)>,
+        schedule: Vec<(u64, U256)>,
     ) -> Result<U256, ContractError> {
-        // Step 1: validate inputs
         if token == Address::ZERO {
             return Err(InvalidToken {}.into());
-        }

-        if source == Address::ZERO {
-            return Err(InvalidSource {}.into());
         }

         if destination == Address::ZERO {